quwip10/local_dns_sync/README.md

 # local_dns_sync
-The primary file for this project is add_and_sync.sh \n Copy this file to your pihole (preferably in /etc/pihole/) Make executable if necessary (chmod +x /etc/pihole/add_and_sync.sh) Run with sudo (sudo /etc/pihole/add_and_sync.sh)
+The primary file for this project is add_and_sync.sh Copy this file to your pihole (preferably in /etc/pihole/) Make executable if necessary (chmod +x /etc/pihole/add_and_sync.sh) Run with sudo (sudo /etc/pihole/add_and_sync.sh)